 The Economic Importance of Copper Recycling

-Slightly over one-half or recycled copper scrap is new scrap recovery including chips and machine turnings, with the rest being old post-consumer scrap such as electrical cable, old radiators, and plumbing tube.
+Slightly over one-half of recycled copper scrap is new scrap recovery including chips and machine turnings, with the rest being old post-consumer scraps such as electrical cable, old radiators, and plumbing tube.

 Where to Find Copper for Recycling

-For the scrap metal collector, an important source of scrap is electrical cable, copper flashing, old radiators and plumbing work.
+For the scrap metal collector, an important source of scrap is an electrical cable, copper flashing, old radiators, and plumbing work.
 Copper from buildings is crucial, and content is estimated below: